Skip to content

 Renewable energies

 At renewable energies (or regenerative energies) is understood to mean Forms of energy that draw on infinitely available natural resources.
 For example, wind, water and solar radiation.
-The counterpart to renewable energies are fossil fuels, such as coal, oil and gas, which are only available in limited quantities on earth.
+The counterpart to renewable energies are fossil energy sources, such as coal, oil and gas, which are only available in limited quantities on earth.

 Externalization of environmental costs